jacopotagliabue/jacopotagliabue.github.io/index.md

 I talk _a lot_, and I'm sometimes invited to do so by friends in industry (e.g. talks at Home Depot, Lowe's, Farfetch, eBay, Pinterest) and research (e.g. keynotes at [KDD](public/ADKDD_talk_Aug_2023.pdf), [SIRIP](public/SIRIP_2023_keynote.pdf), [RecSys](https://orsum.inesctec.pt/orsum2023/keynote.php), [CiE](public/are_we_there_yet.pdf)): some of my talks and papers are highlighted [at the end of this page](#appendix).

+I recently started investing in tech startups, both directly and as LP in AI funds: I’m always happy to chat with founders about DataOps, MLOps and AI.

 ### Research-y stuff

 Most of my research sits at the intersection of language, learning and retrieval, with a recent drift towards [data systems](https://arxiv.org/abs/2308.05368).

 I have been co-organizer of SIGIR eCom (2022, 2023) and EvalRS (2022, 2023), Industry Sponsorship Chair for CIKM 2022, and I have been involved in various capacities in many top-tier events (COLING, EMNLP, ACL, SIRIP, ECONLP, ECNLP).
 My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

-As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend time with old friends: [logic and computation](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [cellular automata](https://philpapers.org/archive/BERTPO-77.pdf), computational social sciences, [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124), [digital ethics](https://link.springer.com/article/10.1007/s11023-023-09644-y).
+As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend time with old friends: [logic and computation](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [cellular automata](https://philpapers.org/archive/BERTPO-77.pdf), computational social sciences, [human-machine computation](https://www.humancomputation.com/2019/assets/papers/113.pdf), [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124), [digital ethics](https://link.springer.com/article/10.1007/s11023-023-09644-y).

 ## Old stuff